bengroneman/bengroneman/src/matter/pages/Home.md

 createdAt: 2022-7-29
 ---

-# Hello world
+# Hoy hoy, world

-My name is Ben Groneman and I am an independent software engineer with a focus on building up my local communities by growing with technology.
+In 2022 I founded Blue Engineering LLC. and have been working on the web since 2015.